Affiliate Disclaimer: This post may contain affiliate links

 It is better if you can take a look at the way how native speakers learn languages.
 They follow a unique approach, where they learn the language unconsciously.
 In other words, they don’t tend to take a look at the rules at all when trying to learn a language.
-This method of learning is proving to deliver positive results.
-Hence, you can think about following such an approach as well.
+This method of learning does render positive results.
+Therefore, the following approach is a good way to start!

 Nobody has defined what the hardest languages to learn are.
 On the other hand, it is even possible for you to find people who speak that so-called hardest language.
 Hence, you should understand that the fact that it is us who decide whether a language is hard to learn or not.
 We work based on the different labels that we have given to the different languages.